011: Member interview: Harry Keller

 2. What motivated you to join the Village One Co-op?

-I enjoy the autonomy that comes with self-managed work and being my own boss, but over the years I learned about myself that really never wanted to be anyone else’s boss - I guess employment too often felt like exploitation to me, so I was looking for a more natural, more equitable and more collaborative way to run a company.
+I enjoy the autonomy that comes with self-managed work and being my own boss, but over the years I learned about myself that I really never wanted to be anyone else’s boss - I guess employment too often felt like exploitation to me, so I was looking for a more natural, more equitable and more collaborative way to run a company.
 When I read about cooperatives I got really excited, because this structure empowers everyone in a democratic setup and distributes power more equally throughout the organization.
 Founding a co-op really seemed like the perfect fit for a small creative company.
 Longer version here.

 I essentially took a hard look at all the learnings about myself and knowledge work I gathered in a decade of working in tech, then luckily found other folks who had similar thoughts and we distilled it down to a vision for a new kind of organization: one that is more opinionated, collaborative, equitable and focused.
 And that’s Village One!
 It’s really an evolution and continuation of everything that came before for me.